 Leaves fur softer, but may not remove all the dirt or grease on the cat.
 Some find the smell unpleasant.

-Tearless, pH-balanced, alcohol-free formula.
-Gently cleans coat, removes stains, adds luster.
-16 oz. bottle.
-Dries quickly.
-Pleasant scent.
+Features a tearless, pH-balanced, and alcohol-free formula.
+Gently cleans coat, removes stains, and adds luster.
+Comes in a 16-ounce bottle.
+Dries quickly and has a pleasant scent.
 Doesn't make the cat's coat sticky.

 Scent is stronger than some expect, but animal smells better than before.

 Removes dander, calms hot spots and itching.
 Leaves fur silky and healthy.
 Contains baking soda and aloe, which are antibacterial, antifungal, antimicrobial, antiseptic, and hypoallergenic.
 Soap and detergent-free, so it won't strip coat or irritate eyes.
 Won't interfere with flea treatments.
 No oily residue.

 Bottles sometimes arrive without the spray cap, which makes them difficult to use.

 Plant-based, botanical, soapless formulation intended for animals with sensitive skin.
 Detergent and alcohol-free.
 Nontoxic.
 No parabens, sulfates, or stripping ethyl alcohol.
 Locally-sourced, sustainable ingredients and cruelty-free production.
 Lavender or lemongrass scent.